piskvorky/gensim/docs/_sources/tut1.txt

 In this way, `gensim` can also be used as a simple **I/O format conversion tool**: just load a document stream using one format and immediately save it in another format.

-For a complete reference, see the :doc:`API documentation <apiref>`.
+For a complete reference (want to prune the dictionary to a smaller size? convert between sparse vectors and numpy/scipy arrays?), see the :doc:`API documentation <apiref>`.
 Or continue to the next tutorial on :doc:`tut2`.

 ------